bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 #### CDN custom endpoints

-You can define custom CDN endpoints to use with the `cdn` helper.
-This facilitates including large, high-resolution image assets in themes, without exceeding BigCommerce's [50 MB limit](/stencil-docs/prepare-and-upload-a-theme/bundling-and-uploading#bundling_bundling-your-theme) when bundling the theme for upload to BigCommerce.
+You can define custom CDN endpoints to use with the `{{cdn}}` helper.
+This way you can include large, high-resolution image assets in themes without exceeding BigCommerce's [50 MB limit](/stencil-docs/prepare-and-upload-a-theme/bundling-and-uploading#bundling_bundling-your-theme) when bundling the theme for upload to BigCommerce.

 You could use a local version of the image in development, and a version on a CDN (e.g. Imgix) in production.
-To do so, define custom CDN endpoints in your theme's <span class="fn">config.json</span> [file](https://github.com/bigcommerce/cornerstone/blob/master/config.json), as highlighted in the example below:
+To do so, define custom CDN endpoints in your theme's `config.json` [file](https://github.com/bigcommerce/cornerstone/blob/master/config.json), as highlighted in the example below:

 ```json
 {